M-o-liver/TEWTSIM/README.md

 TEWTSIM is a web-based application designed to support military training through simulated tactical decision-making exercises.
 This tool aims to bring Tactical Decision Games (TDGs) into a digital format, offering an interactive platform for soldiers and officers to practice their skills.

+Log in-to tewtsim.ca with "Ranger" as your codename, and "Red" as your password to see example complete situations!

 ## Gameplay

 **Login**: